nikolaskor/autolead-platform/docs/PRD.md

 **Acceptance Criteria:**

-- [ ] Admin can invite users via email
+- [x] Admin can invite users via email
-- [ ] Invited users receive email with join link
+- [x] Invited users receive email with join link
-- [ ] Invited users complete signup and are added to organization
+- [x] Invited users complete signup and are added to organization
-- [ ] Admin can assign roles (admin, sales_rep, manager)
+- [x] Admin can assign roles (admin, sales_rep, manager)
-- [ ] Users can only see data for their dealership
+- [x] Users can only see data for their dealership

 **Implementation Notes:**

 - Use Clerk Invitations API
 - Store user role in `users` table
+- **✅ IMPLEMENTED:** Clerk webhook automatically creates user records when membership is created, assigns roles based on membership role
 - Implement role-based access control (RBAC) in API

 ---